Skip to content

 White fish

-Halibut is caught between the months of March and November, lingcod in May, sablefish in the summer and rockfish in late spring and summer.
-We aim to keep halibut, lingcod and rockfish in stock year-round, while sablefish can be available mostly in the late summer and fall.
-The gear methods used by our fishers are bottom longline for halibut, trolling for lingcod, sablefish and rockfish, and midwater trawling for hake and rockfish.
+Halibut and sablefish (also known as black cod) are caught between March and November, lingcod in May, and rockfish in late spring and summer.
+We aim to keep halibut, lingcod and sablefish in stock year-round, while rockfish can be available mostly in the late summer and fall.
+The gear methods used by our fishers are bottom longline and troll for halibut, troll for lingcod, bottom longline for sablefish, bottom longline, troll and midwater trawl for rockfish, and midwater trawling for hake.
+Northern pike and walleye are freshwater species caught between December to March using an auger and gillnet.

 pricing

 We buy directly from our fishers, which allows us to offer our members competitive prices while paying our fishers fair wages.
-The prices for 2024 are shown here.
-Prices can fluctuate each year, and higher price ranges reflect the inclusion of shipping costs for locations outside of Metro Vancouver.
+The current prices for 2025 are shown here, and can fluctuate throughout the year.
+The lower prices are the Metro Vancouver prices, with other provinces being marginally higher.
+The higher prices are for home delivery throughout Ontario.

 product price